TanijRoy1/TanijRoy1/README.md

 -  Ask me about MERN stack basics

 ##  Current Goals
--  Currently developing LoanLink, a full-stack MERN-based loan management website where:
+-  Currently developing **LoanLink**, a full-stack MERN-based loan management website where:
    - Borrowers can apply for loans and track their applications
    - Managers can add and manage loan products, and approve or reject loan applications
    - Admins can approve or suspend borrowers and managers, and manage user roles